CreativeSlave/New-Base-Project/README.md

 # New-Base-Project
 Just a boilerplate, basic project structure for a new project.
+This uses NPM (Node Package Manager), Grunt, and Bower, and optionally Yoeman.
+These tools are now common place tools for a web/app developer creating a front-end user interface.

+As for me, I like simple instructions, such as do this, then that, so that is what I am trying to do here.
+Its hard where to assume what a person might or might not know, and what level of instruction to provide.
+I usually prefer implicit instructions.

 Use the following commands to generate your default project, and use bower to install the base components